thomasclarke1969/documentation/ios/integration/authentication.md

 [layerClient requestAuthenticationNonceWithCompletion:^(NSString *nonce, NSError *error) {

    /*
-    * 2. Connect to your Identity Web Service to generate an Identity Token.
+    * 2. Connect to your Authentication Web Service to generate an Identity Token.
 In addition
     *    to your Layer App ID, User ID, and nonce, you can choose to pass in any other
     *    parameters that make sense (such as a password), depending on your App's login
     *    process.